 Founded two hundred years ago, the New-York Historical Society was conceived as a private club for antiquarians.
-That culture was subsequently embedded in the design of their building on Central Park West, a structure that impeded previous efforts to make the institution more welcoming and accessible to the general public.
+That culture was subsequently embedded in the design of its building on Central Park West, a structure that impeded previous efforts to make the institution more welcoming and accessible to the general public.

 A master plan was developed early in the process.
-The resulting design made the building more visible, more inviting, and more accessible by reconfiguring the entrances on Central Park West and 77th Street and adding doors, ramps, and handsome front steps, as well as enlarged windows, new signage, and exterior lighting.
+The resulting design made the building more visible, more inviting, and more accessible by reconfiguring the entrances on Central Park West and 77th Street and adding doors, ramps, and inviting front steps, as well as enlarged windows, new signage, and exterior lighting.

 Halfway through construction the Society asked us to renovate their neoclassical auditorium into a space that would support a variety of media productions and live performances.
 We completely reconfigured the layout and added a balcony, with excellent sight lines from every seat.
-New finishes, new lighting, and an 80’ wide screen make the auditorium the setting for a dazzling introductory video and the centerpiece of a robust slate of public programs.
+New finishes, new lighting, and an 80-foot wide projection screen make the auditorium the setting for a dazzling introductory video and the centerpiece of a robust slate of public programs.

 Most recently, PBDW completed the renovation of the fourth floor galleries, a 10,000 SF project that was completed in spring of 2017.